hhguo/pages-academic/content/authors/admin/_index.md

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

 Hello!
-I am a PhD student.
+I am Haohan, a PhD student @ CUHK.
+Before it, I studied at the School of Computer Science and Engineering, Northwestern Polytechnical University, and received a bachelor's degree in 2017 and a master's degree in 2020.
+Then I worked as a researcher at Sogou Inc., and focused on singing voice conversion.